AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/CopyObject.md

 ## Versioning

 By default, the value of the `x-oss-copy-source` header in a CopyObject request specifies the current version of the object to copy.
 You can add a version ID to the value of `x-oss-copy-source` to copy a specified version of the object.
-If the specified version of the object to copy is a delete marker, OSS returns 404 Not Found, which indicates that the object does not exist.
+If the specified version of the object to copy is a delete marker, Object Storage Service \(OSS\) returns 404 Not Found, which indicates that the object does not exist.

 To recover a previous version of an object to the current version, you can copy the previous version of the object to the bucket in which the object is stored.
 OSS then stores the previous version of the object as the current version.

 If versioning is enabled for the destination bucket, OSS generates a unique version ID for the object copied to the destination bucket.
 The version ID is returned as the `x-oss-version-id` header in the response.
 If versioning is not enabled or suspended for the destination bucket, OSS generates a version whose ID is null for the object copied to the destination bucket, and overwrites the original version whose ID is null.

-## Limits
+## Usage notes

 -   CopyObject can be used to copy only objects smaller than 1 GB in size.
 To copy objects larger than 1 GB in size, we recommend that you call the [UploadPartCopy](/intl.en-US/API Reference/Object operations/Multipart upload/UploadPartCopy.md) operation.

-    To use CopyObject or UploadPartCopy, you must have read permissions on the source object.
+    To call CopyObject or UploadPartCopy, you must have read permissions on the source object.

--   If you use CopyObject to copy an object to the same unversioned bucket in which the object is stored, only the metadata of the object is updated.
+-   If you call CopyObject to copy an object to the same unversioned bucket in which the object is stored, only the metadata of the object is updated.
 The content of the object is not copied.
 -   Append objects stored in versioned buckets cannot be copied.
 -   If the source object is a symbolic link, only the symbolic link is copied.
 The object to which the symbolic link points is not copied.
 -   Directories in buckets for which the hierarchical namespace feature is enabled cannot be copied.